AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 Optional attributes
 **allowHTML:** Boolean.
 Controls if the variable's value is HTML-escaped.
 Defaults to False if omitted.**default**: Default value for the string.
 Blank if omitted.
 **mktoModuleScope**: Boolean.
-Controls whether the variable is local (true) or global (false) when used in a module.&nbsp;Defaults to False if omitted.
+Controls whether the variable is local (true) or global (false) when used in a module.
+Defaults to False if omitted.

 Example Declaration:
 `<pre data-theme="Confluence"><meta class="mktoString" id="textHeader" mktoName="Text Header" default="Edit Me"></pre>` Example Usage: